rolandjlevy/registration-and-login-with-MERN/README.md

 - JWT tokens for authentication
 - Use the `he` HTML entity encoder / decoder to protect against XSS
 - Use React router for page navigation
+- Host the app on Heroku so it can run in the cloud

 ## Reference 📙